Find YOUR Place in Ministry

 - Just like when we feed and exercise children as they grow up and mature, we must feed and exercise our spiritual lives in order to mature and be healthy as Christians.
 Without food and exercise, we will waste away and die.
 The same goes for our spiritual lives.

 - Richard Foster: Celebration of Discipline – I highly suggest this book for further understanding about spiritual disciplines.
-Foster not only gives excellent biblical reason for why we should practice each spiritual disciple, but he gives simple, practical steps that we can take to begin the discipline.
+Foster not only gives excellent biblical reason for why we should practice each spiritual discipline, but he gives simple, practical steps that we can take to begin the discipline.
 He also gives some insight into what we can expect as we begin to practice the disciplines.

-- Donald S. Whitney: Spiritual Disciplines for the Christian Life. – This book is a little more difficult read, but I include it mainly because Foster does not include evangelism as a disciple, while this book does.
+- Donald S. Whitney: Spiritual Disciplines for the Christian Life. – This book is a little more difficult read, but I include it mainly because Foster does not include evangelism as a discipline, while this book does.

 - Working definition: Spiritual disciplines are those activities that every Christian should be involved with in order to be in a place to mature in faith and bear spiritual fruit.